DavidCurca/DavidCurca/README.md

-### Hi there 👋
+### 🚨🚨🚨 Cool Programmer Alert 🚨🚨🚨
-My name is David.
+#My name is David.
 Im a nerd and i like turkey, and also lasagna
-I first started programming at age 9.
+#I first started programming at age 9.
-I enjoy networking, competitive programming and android develoment and programming in general
+#I enjoy networking, competitive programming and android develoment and programming in general
-Im always working on a project so stay tuned!
+#Im always working on a project so stay tuned!
-🎤sawarasenai🥰kimi😸wa⛓shojo👻na💅no?✨bökù🌸wâ🧚ÿariçhiñ🤴bįcchī😾ńo😩osû🚣dà🎉yo💦
+#🎤sawarasenai🥰kimi😸wa⛓shojo👻na💅no?✨bökù🌸wâ🧚ÿariçhiñ🤴bįcchī😾ńo😩osû🚣dà🎉yo💦

 <!--